claissg/humble_chameleon/README.md

 Humble Chameleon
 ============
 Humble Chameleon is a tool originally designed to MitM services that have multi-factor auth and allows us to steal sessions through SE.
-In addition, the tool now allows us to categorize domains, hide our phishing pages, deliver payloads, and replay POST requests.
+In addition, the tool now allows us to categorize domains, hide our phishing pages, deliver payloads, and collect POST requests.

-Check out [the wiki](https://github.com/claissg/humble_chameleon/wiki) for more detailed installation and usage instructions.
+Check out [the wiki](https://github.com/claissg/humble\_chameleon/wiki) for more detailed installation and usage instructions.
 See below for basic install:

 by Forrest Kasler ([fkasler](https://twitter.com/fkasler))(ph3eds)